paich64/C64MEGA65/README.md

 ### Video and Audio

-Our philosophy on the MEGA65's outputs is that VGA is the "pure" retro-output (and you can also switch it to 15 kHz for a true retro feeling) while HDMI is the "processed" modern output.
+Our philosophy on the MEGA65's outputs is that VGA is the "pure" retro-output (and you can also switch it to 15 kHz and composite sync for a true retro feeling) while HDMI is the "processed" modern output.
 So there is be no "processing" such as CRT emulation and other things on the VGA output, while on the HDMI output several algorithms are working for a very nice looking authentic image.

 * HDMI: The core outputs 1280×720 pixels (720p) at 50 Hz and HDMI audio at a sampling rate of 48 kHz by default.
 This is supported by a vast majority